illumos/docs/docs/community/lists.md

 !!! danger "The Golden Rule"
     Please be respectful and civil in your communications.
-Harassment and other poor behaviour will not be tolerated, and preventative action _will_ be taken by moderators.
+Harassment and other poor behavior will not be tolerated, and preventative action _will_ be taken by moderators.
 If you would like to report an incident, please contact a member of the [leadership teams](../about/leadership.md).